neufeld/AXIOME3/README.md

 e.g. `conda env create --name qiime_luigi --file conda_env_file/16S-luigi.yml`

+Then, go to Step 4.
+(Activate your qiime2 environment)

-### You already have an existing conda environment for qiime2 version 2019-07
+### You already have an existing conda environment for qiime2 version 2019-07 AND don't mind updating the existing environment
 <br />
 3.b.
 In this case, you should just do...